highgroove/mm-optimistic_locking/README.md

 -------------------

-When attempting to save a record, optimistic locking verifies that the record has not been modified since it was earlier loaded into memory.
+When attempting to save a record, optimistic locking verifies that the record has not been modified by another process since it was earlier loaded into memory.
 If it has been modified and resaved since that time, an error is raised and the record must be reloaded and resaved again.

 Optimistic locking is appropriate when the chance of a conflict is low and records can easily recover when a conflict does occur (e.g., simply